awillem/project-7-react-gallery-app/README.md

 This is my Project 7 for the Full Stack JavaScript Techdegree with Treehouse.

+Set up a .config.js file to use an api Key. const config = {apiKey: "key"}
+  export default config;

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).